voltrb/docs/en/docs/attribute_bindings.md

 ## Select Boxes

-Select boxes can be bound to a value (while not technically a DOM property, this is another convient behavior Volt adds).
+Select boxes can be bound to a value (while not technically a DOM property, this is another convenient behavior Volt adds).

 ```html
 <select value="{{ _rating }}">